 Many Acts of Parliament delegate to the executive government the power to make detailed rules and regulations (delegated legislation) which supplement the parent Act (primary legislation) and have the same legal force.
 Such rules and regulations are not passed directly by both Houses of the Parliament, as bills are, but either House may veto (or disallow) them.

-1. The Legislative Instruments Act
+1. The Legislation Act

 - it determines the law or alters the content of the law, rather than applying the law in a particular case; and

 - it affects a privilege or interest, imposes an obligation, creates a right, or varies or removes an obligation or right.

 Instruments described as regulations or as disallowable instruments are declared to be legislative instruments.
 Instruments are not legislative instruments if they are listed in the exemptions in section 7 of the LA or if the Attorney-General certifies that they are not legislative.
 Once an instrument is registered, it is taken to be legislative.
 Among other things, the Act provides that:

 - as soon as practicable after making a legislative instrument, the maker must lodge the instrument and its explanatory material with the Attorney-General’s Department for registration – instruments are not enforceable unless they are registered;

 - the department must arrange for the instrument to be tabled in each House within 6 sitting days of being registered;

 - instruments that operate retrospectively to disadvantage any person (other than the Commonwealth) are of no effect;

 - within 15 sitting days after tabling a senator or member of the House of Representatives [but in practice usually the former] may give notice of a motion to disallow the instrument (in whole or in part);